 Sea Turtles & Marine Mammals

 The Kemp’s Ridley sea turtle is commonly found on Galveston Island.
 During nesting season, female sea turtles swim ashore to lay their eggs on the island’s sandy beaches, in areas fortified by seaweed for camouflage.
 When the eggs hatch, the young turtles make their way to the ocean to begin their journey.
-The NOAA facility in Galveston offers unique educational opportunities for the public to learn about sea turtles, including free tours.

 Marine Mammals: The Gulf of Mexico offers a valuable habitat for a variety of marine mammals.
 While visiting Galveston’s beaches, keep a close lookout for dolphins, sea turtles other marine mammals.
 Marine mammals are an important part of the marine ecosystem and many species are listed as threatened or endangered and must be protected.

 Flower Garden Banks National Marine Sanctuary

 Most Galveston visitors don’t realize that just 115 miles off the Texas coast lies one of America’s ocean treasures, Flower Garden Banks National Marine Sanctuary.
 It contains some of the healthiest, most beautiful coral reefs in the entire Gulf of Mexico.
 From manta rays and whale sharks, to colorful tropical fish and invertebrates - this place teems with life!
 For more information, visit flowergarden.noaa.gov/

 Seaweed, also known as gulfweed or sargassum, is a free-floating algae found in warm coastal waters.
 Seaweed provides crucial habitat for a wide variety of marine animals in the open ocean, as well as onshore for animals like sea turtles and marine birds.
 Fortunately, there have been minimal landings for the past two seasons.